smit8648/Capstone-Assessment-Financial-1/README.md

 We created 'napkin drawings' to quickly mock up our presentation and visualization ideas, which can be found [here](https://genesis10-my.sharepoint.com/:w:/g/personal/ljohn_dev-10_com/EeQlvYFfHgZPimRTJ-7MfWABxSBU7Uf_VLD4F7ku9Zfsqw?e=1LaClB )

 OVERVIEW:
 Using census and public schooling financial data within the United States to observe trends in educational funding, and their relation to academic success.
+We are interested in projecting the adequate levels of funding necessary for each region of the US, the impact of student-teacher ratios on student performance, and the correlation of financial expenditures (teachers salarys, etc.) on the standardized testing outcomes by state and region.

 GOALS:
 Observe and research levels of acceptable funding, teacher involvement in academic success, and socioeconomic factors which may impact academic success rates within an education system.